What is HEAD in Git?

 Conclusion

-So why is the concept of HEAD
+So, why is the concept of HEAD

-with its two states so important to understand?
+two states so important to understand?

-Basically, with a good understanding of the HEAD
+With a good understanding of the HEAD

 for an error!